shipcloud/shipcloud-for-woocommerce/readme.txt

 8. Adjust sender and/or receiver addresses base on your current use case

 == Changelog ==

+= 1.6.5 =
+* Fixed: Creating shipping labels from prepared shipments not working because of address id.

 = 1.6.4 =
 * Enhanced: Rework handling of WP_Error when deleting a shipment